James E. West (politician): Personal life

 Jim West proposed to Ginger Marshall from the Floor of the Washington State Senate.
 They were married for five years.

 Ginger Marshall said this about Jim West: "He cared about Spokane.
 He cared about the people.
 He cared about the infrastructure, that Spokane be and continue to be a vibrant city.
 He always wanted more for Spokane.
 He served Spokane from the time he graduated from college.
 He started his career as a deputy sheriff and was a City Council member.
 Was a member of the House of Representatives and then the State Senate.
 He had ambitions to do good things for Spokane, and it grew into ambitions for doing good work for the state as a whole."

 Later years

 In the final days of his life, West was mulling over another opportunity to run for office.
 He also told KREM 2 in his last TV interview that during his tenure in the state legislature he only regretted one vote: for a bill that would have banned gays from working in schools and day-care centers.

 West was diagnosed with colon cancer in 2003.
 By the early fall of 2005 West's isolation from the Spokane community was nearly complete.
 He had only a few friends and family to turn to for support during his illness.
-He joined the conservative Bethel African Methodist Episcopal Church of Spokane led by Pastor Lonnie Mitchell.
+He joined the conservative Bethel African Methodist Episcopal Church of Spokane.
 He received support there and attended services regularly until his death from complications from cancer on July 22, 2006.